TUITION + FEES

 STUDENT’S RIGHT TO CANCEL The student has the right to cancel the enrollment agreement and obtain a refund of charges paid through attendance at the first class session, or the seventh day after enrollment, whichever is later.
 You have the right to cancel this agreement for a course of instruction including any equipment such as books, materials and supplies or any other goods related to the instruction offered in this agreement, if notice of cancellation is made prior to or on the first day of instruction.
 Cancellation shall occur when you have given notice of cancellation to the Campus of Summit College listed on the top of the page of this agreement or verbally to the Director of Admissions.
 The notice of cancellation, if sent by mail to the address listed with postage prepaid should be directed to the attention of “Director of Admissions.”
 The notice of cancellation need not take any particular form and, however expressed, it is effective if it shows that you no longer wish to be bound by this agreement.

-**TEXTBOOK/SUPPLY OPT-OUT The College purchases its textbooks, supplies and uniforms in bulk at a reduced rate for students.
-However, all students have the option of purchasing the required books, uniforms, and supplies from a third party.
+**TEXTBOOK/SUPPLY OPT-OUT The College purchases its textbooks and supplies in bulk at a reduced rate for students.
+However, all students have the option of purchasing the required books and supplies from a third party.
 If you would like to purchase your books and supplies elsewhere, as long as they are able to obtain these resources prior to course start.
 A list of books and supplies associated with your program of study is available in the catalog addendum.